Nationals vs. Royals Player Props Betting Odds

 Thomas Stats

-- Thomas has 56 hits with eight doubles, a triple, eight home runs, 14 walks and 26 RBI.
-He's also stolen four bases.
+- Thomas has nine doubles, a triple, eight home runs, 15 walks and 26 RBI (57 total hits).
+He's also swiped four bases.

-- Thomas has hit safely in 11 games in a row.
-During his last 10 outings he is hitting .310 with two doubles, four home runs, three walks and eight RBI.
+- Thomas hopes to build on a 12-game hitting streak in this matchup.
+In his last 10 outings he is hitting .317 with three doubles, three home runs, four walks and seven RBI.

 Thomas Recent Games